mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 Our README marks [markdown-link-check](https://github.com/tcort/markdown-link-check) as supporting recursion, but it's a different animal: it recurses over *Markdown files*, not by spidering a live website.
 There's no HTTP frontier and no termination problem in the sense above.
 Worth a mention so the comparison is honest, not worth a teardown.

 If you want to see the pattern at full industrial scale, look at [Scrapy](https://www.scrapy.org/) (Python/Twisted) or [Colly](https://github.com/gocolly/colly) (Go).
 Both are *the same shape*: a scheduler (frontier) with a pluggable, optionally disk-backed queue, a dupefilter (often a Bloom filter rather than a `HashSet`), a bounded downloader pool, and explicit "engine idle → close spider" termination.
 They solve exactly the problems lychee struggled with ([distributed termination detection](https://en.wikipedia.org/wiki/Dijkstra%E2%80%93Scholten_algorithm), backpressure, dedup), just with years of dedicated crawler engineering behind them.
-The takeaway isn't "lychee should be Scrapy" — it's that crawling is a well-trodden architecture, and lychee was simply standing on a different one.
+The takeaway isn't "lychee should be Scrapy": it's that crawling is a well-trodden architecture, and lychee was simply standing on a different one.

 ## Side-by-side